Indonesia airline safety hurt by inadequate staff - sources

 In the audit carried out in May 2014, Indonesia scored below the average in all of eight categories.
 Most countries score above average in at least some categories.

-Indonesia' lowest score was for "organisation", at 20 percent, where the average was 64 percent.
+Indonesia' lowest score was for "organization", at 20 percent, where the average was 64 percent.
 "Accident investigation" was 31 percent, compared with an average of 55 percent.

 Its best score was for "airworthiness", at 61 percent, compared with an average of 74 percent.